solde/Par/ParTeo.md

 #### False sharing

-* Cache block may also introduce artefacts: two distinct variables in the same cache block
+- Cache block may also introduce artefacts: two distinct variables in the same cache block

-* Technique: allocate data used by each processor contiguously, or at least avoid interleaving in memory
+- Technique: allocate data used by each processor contiguously, or at least avoid interleaving in memory

-* Example problem: an array of ints, one written frequently by each processor (many ints per cache line)
+- Example problem: an array of ints, one written frequently by each processor (many ints per cache line)

-## Multicore Architecture
+## Non-Uniform Memory Architecture (NUMA)

+### Directory-based cache coherency

+Directory structure associated tto the node memory: one entery per block of memory.

+- Status bits
+- Sharers list

+### Simplified coherency protocol

+Possilbe commsnds arriving to home node form local node:

+- RdREq: Asks for copy of block with no intent to modify.

+- WrReq: Asks for copy of block with intent to modify or simply asks for permission to modify it.

+- Dreply: Send clean copy of block.

+- Fetch: Asks remote node for copy of block,

+- Invalidate: Asks remote node to invalidate its copy.

+### Possible states

+**Node:**

+- Local

+- Home

+- Owner/Remoto

+**Opns:**

+- RdReq

+- WrReq

+- Drepla

+- Fetch

+- Invalidate

+**Stoles:**

+- U (Uncoded)

+- M (Modified)

+- S (Shared)